Reduction of the electrodynamics of superconductors to those for conductors with the incorporation of spatial dispersion: The spatial dispersion and Meissner effect in superconductors and perfect conductors

 \section{The spatial dispersion and Meissner effect in superconductors and perfect conductors}

-In the surface impedance approximation \cite{lifshiz2,lifshiz,SilRuh,KarLT26,mende} let it will be the coordinate $z$ with the basis vector $\mathbf{k}$, which are directed into the conductor together with the unitary normal $\mathbf{n}$ to the boundary surface $z=0$.
+The nonlocal response of any material changes in the vicinity of the boundary, if the distance to the boundary becomes comparable with the spatial scale of the nonlocality.
+It is considered here conventionally in the plain geometry of the surface impedance and in more abstract formulations in the Sec. \ref{Formal backgrounds}.
+In the surface impedance approximation \cite{lifshiz2,lifshiz,SilRuh,KarLT26,mende,Aude} let it will be the coordinate $z$ with the basis vector $\mathbf{k}$, which are directed into the conductor together with the unitary normal $\mathbf{n}$ to the boundary surface $z=0$.
 A monochromatic transverse field at the normal incidence to the plane surface of a conductor will be considered.
 An electric field strength vector is directed tangentially along the $x$-axis ( ), and a magnetic induction vector is directed along the $y$-axis ( ).
 Here \textbf{i} and \textbf{j} are the basis vectors.
 The fields decrease into the depth of a conductor as and

 where is the complex penetration depth, which defines the surface impedance by the relation